akeneo/pim-docs/cookbook/import_export/create-specific-connector.rst

 In previous part, we've seen basis of connector creation (cf :doc:`/cookbook/import_export/create-connector`), in this exercice, we create our very first specific connector.

-To stay focus on the main concepts, we implement the simplest connector as possible by avoiding to use too much existing elements, we'll explain them later.
+To stay focus on the main concepts, we implement the simplest connector as possible by avoiding to use too much existing elements.

 Let's imagine the following use case, I would create new products from the following XML file :